-The Recovery Incentives Program protocol will be implemented in a standard fashion across all participating sites.
+The Recovery Incentives Program protocol is implemented in a standard fashion across all participating sites.
 Your treatment setting will also have to consider all the Program requirements to determine how to best incorporate these into existing clinic policies and procedures and workflows.
-You will be using a web-based Incentive Manager (IM), and you will enter information into the IM Portal during each member's visit.
-The IM will calculate, track, and deliver the rewards.
-It is important to closely track the CM rewards for each member you serve to assure that you are conducting CM according to best-practice standards and consistently across members.
-Fidelity is an important component of implementing any behavioral intervention; however, in CM, it is also critically important to assure that you are safeguarding the Program against fraud and abuse.
+You are required to use a web-based Incentive Manager (IM), and you will enter information into the IM Portal during each member's visit.
+The IM Portal calculates, tracks, and delivers the rewards.
+It is important to closely track the CM rewards for each member you serve to ensure you are conducting CM according to best-practice standards and consistently across members.
+Fidelity is an important component of implementing any behavioral intervention; however, in CM, it is also critically important to ensure you are safeguarding the Program against fraud and abuse.
 Applicable laws and regulations are discussed in Chapter 6 and in Appendix F.

 Incentives.
 When implementing CM, thought should be given to what types of rewards are made available.
-If the rewards are not appealing enough, the CM intervention may be less effective.
+If the rewards are not desirable to the individual, the CM intervention may be less effective.
 For this Program, the protocol stipulates the use of gift cards delivered using an IM Portal.
-Training and consultation will be provided on the use of the IM Portal during the training and

-Readiness Assessment period.
-Ongoing technical assistance is also available should you need additional help.
+Training and consultation is provided on the use of the IM Portal during the training and Readiness Assessment period.
+Ongoing technical assistance is also available should you need additional support.

 Some clinicians worry that gift cards could be exchanged for drugs, or they could be used to buy alcohol.
 It is important to remember that if a member uses their gift card to purchase and use stimulants, they will test positive for that drug at their next CM visit and they will not receive a reward at that visit.
 Therefore, they will learn that this strategy really does not work for them if they want to continue earning incentives.
-In addition, individuals in the Program will be asked to sign a consent form acknowledging that they will not make prohibited purchases.
-Importantly, the gift cards used in the Recovery Incentives Program will be restricted to prohibit the purchase of alcohol, tobacco, cannabis, lottery tickets, and in the case of Walmart, firearms and ammunition.
-While some CM projects have used other tangible prizes as rewards in CM, we will not be using "prizes" in the Recovery Incentives Program and will only be providing rewards using gift cards.
+In addition, individuals in the Program are asked to sign a consent form acknowledging that they will not make prohibited purchases.
+Importantly, the gift cards used in the Recovery Incentives Program are restricted to prohibit the purchase of alcohol, tobacco, cannabis, lottery tickets, and in the case of Walmart, firearms and ammunition.
+While some CM projects have used other tangible prizes as rewards in CM, we do not use "prizes" in the Recovery Incentives Program and only provide rewards using gift cards.